ed-kung/CSUN-Econ-433/group-project.md

 - **Tuesday 11/14: Group Meeting #1**
   - Decide on a research question
+  - Discuss your ideas with me to get approval
   - Start working on the research proposal
-  - Discuss your ideas with me

 - **Monday 11/20: Proposal first draft due**